Elon Musk says Thai cave rescue could involve kid-size submarine

 The SpaceX and Boring Company CEO tweeted the thought Saturday, continuing his efforts to assist in a rescue.
 On Friday, Musk said workers with the rocket company and the tunnel-digging venture were on the way to Thailand to explore the possibility of using air pumps, an inflatable tunnel and ground-penetrating radar to save the children.

-In his Saturday tweet, Musk, who's also head of Tesla Motors, said the submersible idea seems to most promising at this point.
+In his Saturday tweet, Musk, who's also head of Tesla Motors, said the submersible idea seems most promising at this point.

 "Got more great feedback from Thailand," he wrote.
 "Primary path is basically a tiny, kid-size submarine using the liquid oxygen transfer tube of Falcon rocket as hull.
 Light enough to be carried by 2 divers, small enough to get through narrow gaps.
 Extremely robust."